ImpulsoLabs/clinc-api-docs/README.md

 }
 ```

-- Sending and invalid entity will result in a 422 Unprocessable Entity response.
+- Sending an invalid entity will result in a `422 Unprocessable Entity` response.

 ```
 HTTP/1.1 422 Unprocessable Entity